deftdevs/bootstrapi/confluence/Apis/ApplicationLinkApi.md

 <a name="updateApplicationLink"></a>
 # **updateApplicationLink**
-> ApplicationLinkModel updateApplicationLink(uuid, ApplicationLinkModel, ignore-setup-errors)
+> ApplicationLinkModel updateApplicationLink(uuid, ignore-setup-errors, ApplicationLinkModel)

 Update an application link